 If you crave stellar sound above all else, then the AKG K371 is for you.
 This makes for a great pair of gaming headphones since its frequency response tracks the SoundGuys house curve quite well.
-In other words, the 50mm dynamic drivers reproduce sound that’s sure to please those with eclectic music taste and gamers alike.
+In other words, the 50mm dynamic drivers reproduce sound that’s sure to please those with eclectic music tastes and gamers alike.
 If you play games with orchestral soundtracks, you’ll definitely appreciate the K371 and will likely reach for it when you want to dive into your entire music collection, too.

 This pair of headphones is impressively comfortable thanks to memory foam ear pads with a soft-touch synthetic wrap, so you can keep enjoying that audio for hours, even with glasses.
 The ear cups also articulate upward 180 degrees, so you can hear your surroundings for a minute if needed.
 (This feature also makes it a solid option for DJs.)

 Isolation performance is just okay, but if your gaming rig lives in a quiet room of its own, that won’t matter.
 The sound may leak out from these headphones, so a roommate may catch a bit of what you’re listening to.
 Those are minor pitfalls for such excellent sound quality, though.
 If you want to savor every nuance in the songs from your favorite games, this set of headphones fits that bill almost flawlessly.

 You can’t use a 3.5mm mic with the K371 since the left headphone houses a mini-XLR connector.
 Instead, you’ll need to couple it with an external mic.

 The best open-back gaming headphones are the Beyerdynamic DT 990 PRO